The UK's first peer-to-peer lender, Zopa, has launched an app-based travel credit card in a bid to rival digital banks.

 It also gives balance updates after purchases showing how much credit you've got left and instant notifications on purchases.
 Spend tracking is available on the app so you can see the categories you spend in.

 You can instantly freeze and unfreeze your card in the app if you notice anything unusual, and report your card as stolen immediately.

 Switch spending on/off

-You can turn on/off certain types of spending such as gambling and cash withdrawals.
+You can turn on/off certain types of spending such as gambling andu202fcash withdrawals.

 Zopa's credit card interest is higher than most others on the market.

 |Card name||Minimum and maximum startling limits||Abroad usage fees||Representative APR (variable)||Which? customer score|

 Source: Which?
 Money Compare.
 Data correct as of 5 November 2020.

 It's worth noting that the top credit cards for those with bad credit all charge fees for usage abroad.
 So Zopa's deal could be appealing to those with limited credit files looking for a travel credit card.